 - 1. Ensure you have configured AM for sticky load balancing.
 For more information, see "Load Balancers" in the Setup Guide. - 2.
-In the AM console, go to Realms > Realm Name > Authentication > Settings > Trees. - 3.
-From the Authentication session state management scheme drop-down list, select In-Memory. - 4.
-In the Max duration (minutes) field, enter the maximum life of the authentication session in minutes. - 5.
-Save your changes. - 6.
-Navigate to Configure > Authentication > Core > Security. - 7.
+Log in to the AM console as an administrative user.
+For example, amAdmin. - 3.
+Navigate to Realms > Realm Name > Authentication > Settings > Trees. - 4.
+From the Authentication session state management scheme drop-down list, select In-Memory. - 5.
+In the Max duration (minutes) field, enter the maximum life of the authentication session in minutes. - 6.
+Save your changes. - 7.
+Navigate to Configure > Authentication > Core > Security. - 8.
 In the Organization Authentication Signing Secret field, enter a base64-encoded HMAC secret that AM uses to sign the JWT that is passed back and forth between the client and AM during the authentication process.
-The secret must be, at least, 128-bits in length. - 8.
+The secret must be, at least, 128-bits in length. - 9.
 Save your changes.

-Chapter 7 Managing Sessions (UI)
+Chapter 7 Managing Sessions (Console)